meteorinca/MultiplechoiceWebapp/README.md

 ## Features
 - Modern Tailwind CSS UI with mobile-first layout that mirrors the reference mockup.
 - KaTeX-powered math typesetting: wrap any prompt or option in `$$...$$` to render LaTeX equations.
-- Stored exam management with localStorage persistence, quick switching, plain-text import/export, and one-click deletion.
+- Stored exam management with Firebase Cloud Firestore sync (plus local caching), quick switching, plain-text import/export, and one-click deletion.
 - Optional shuffle toggles for question order and answer order before each practice session.
+- Math rendering toggle so editors can opt into KaTeX parsing (wrap inline math with `$$...$$`).
 - Inline feedback (stars/frowns), real-time scoring, and forward/backward navigation.
 - Completion summary with score, percentage, and quick actions to retake or jump back to the exam hub.
 - Non-blocking inline notices for parser issues instead of modal alerts.